 - Closely monitored medication when medication is indicated.

 The focus here is to get the person into treatment for their chemical and/or behavioural addiction.
-This is NOT the time to treat ADHD with psycho stimulant medication.
+This is not the time to treat ADHD with psychostimulant medication.

 Their recovery is an important part of their life, and they also have the flexibility to deal with other problems such as ADHD.

 Medication and Addiction

-There is HOPE
+There is hope

-For the last few years at Camino Recovery we have witnessed the transformation of lives that were once ravaged by untreated ADHD and addiction.
+For the last few years at Camino Recovery, we have witnessed the transformation of lives that were once ravaged by untreated ADHD and addiction.